Second Highland Park shooting victim identified as synagogue worker

 ‘Jacki was a lifelong congregant of NSCI and a cherished member of NSCI’s staff team for decades,’ the synagogue said in an email to congregants

-The second victim of the 4 July shooting in Highland Park that left at least six people dead and 36 injured was identified as a synagogue worker by her local congregation.
+The second victim of the July 4 parade shooting that left at least six people dead and 36 injured in Highland Park, Illinois, was identified as a synagogue worker by her local congregation.

-Jacki Sundheim was a teacher and events coordinator at the North Shore Congregation Israel in Highland Park and was confirmed by leaders in the synagogue to be the second victim in the brazen Independence Day shooting in the Chicago suburb on Monday.
+Jacki Sundheim, a teacher and events coordinator at the North Shore Congregation Israel in Highland Park, was killed in the brazen Independence Day shooting in the city north of Chicago on Monday, leaders of her synagogue confirmed.

-Highland Park police later arrested 22-year-old Robert E Crimo after he was named as a person of interest in the mass shooting that sent hundreds of parade-goers fleeing for safety in the midst of the holiday parade in Illinois.
+Highland Park police later arrested 22-year-old Robert E Crimo after he was named as a person of interest in the mass shooting that sent hundreds of parade-goers fleeing for safety.

-Sundheim’s death was first confirmed in an email sent out to congregants by the synagogue on Monday night, and later on social media where relatives began writing posts to commemorate a woman described as being “one of the kindest” you’d ever have the chance of meeting.
+Ms Sundheim’s death was first confirmed in an email sent out to congregants by the synagogue on Monday night, and later on social media as relatives shared posts commemorating a woman described as being “one of the kindest” they’d ever met.

-Her nephew, Luke Sundheim, wrote late on Monday night about how he’d received a call on 4 July holiday, and emphasised how it was a conversation that he hopes no one else has the misfortune of ever receiving.
+Her nephew, Luke Sundheim, wrote about how he’d received a call about her death, and emphasised how it was a conversation that he hopes no one else has the misfortune of experiencing.

 “If you know me you know that the 4th of July is one of my favorite holidays.
 Today as my family was enjoying the Winnetka 4th of July parade I got a phone call that I hope none of you ever receive.
 My aunt Jacki was senselessly gunned down watching a parade that’s she’s been to her entire life just two towns north,” Mr Sundheim wrote on Facebook, noting that his aunt left behind a daughter and husband who she shared “endless love” for.